Could your painful bloating be SIBO?

 How do I know if I have SIBO?

 There are a number of symptoms that can provide clues that you are experiencing SIBO.
-Bloating approximately 2 hours after eating is the most common symptom, other symptoms may include constipation or diarrhoea (or alternating between), belching or burping after meals, abdominal cramping, flatulence, brain fog, and/or fatigue.
+Bloating approximately 1/2 hour to 2 hours after eating is the most common symptom, other symptoms may include constipation or diarrhoea (or alternating between), belching or burping after meals, abdominal cramping, flatulence, and/or fatigue.
+If you have any of these symptoms then your naturopath might recommend that you do the SIBO breath test.

 How do naturopaths treat SIBO?